 Metal credit cards

-Sign up for either the Amex Aeroplan Reserve or the TD Aeroplan VIP and you’ll receive a stainless steel metal card with a silver chip.
+Sign up for either the American Express Aeroplan Reserve Card or the TD Aeroplan Visa Infinite Privilege Card and you'll receive a metal card with a silver chip.
 Both are dark grey and engraved with the Air Canada logo.

-Now that you can see the family resemblance between these two credit cards, let’s take a look at what sets them apart.
+Now that you can see the family resemblance between these 2 credit cards, let's take a look at what sets them apart.

 What we love about the American Express Aeroplan Reserve Card